sheetdb/slate/source/includes/_restful_api.md

 `PUT` requests will update entire row - some fields might get emptied.

+If you don't want to override some values you can exclude them using `ignore_columns` attribute.
+The value should be an array of column names that you want to exclude.
+Ex. `["id","name"]`

 It returns count of updated rows.

 ## PATCH/PUT - Batch update